 Now, I’d like to talk about craft for a minute.

 The two greatest lessons I’ve learned as a writer (and the two greatest lessons that improved the quality of my work) were:

 - What a character WANTS is the key to making any story, scene, and narrative work.

 Lesson number one is all about freeing yourself while you write so you can get to “the good stuff.”
 In short, let the first draft be terrible (and I mean TERRIBLE).
 I think about every podcast I’ve listened to that includes a conversation with a writer I admire, touches on this topic.
 Typically, the more experienced a writer is, the better they’ve gotten at this.

 Letting yourself be loose and not-judging yourself as you write is how you get to the good stuff.
 But this is a muscle.
-One you have to practice and exercise in order to strengthen.
+One you have to exercise in order to strengthen.

 Practical ways to build this muscle include journaling, scribbling, morning pages, and embracing your messy handwriting.
 Other ways to strengthen this “don’t be precious” muscle include writing a first draft FAST!
 (This is one of the many reasons I’m such a big fan of NaNoWriMo.)